English Language Resources

 The next time you have a problem, find someone in your residence hall, class, lab or office who is not close to you and ask his or her advice

-Invite someone to go for a coffee with you
+Invite someone in your residence hall or lab group to go for a coffee with you

 Remember Americans may not always take the time to talk to you.
 It is up to you to take the initiative to meet Americans and practice your English.
 With time and practice, you will feel much more comfortable and confident of your English skills.